njkrichardson/algodiff/README.md

   4. [Example]()

 ---
+## Getting Started

+Algodiff can be compiled and linked using the open-source cross platform compiler [CMake](https://cmake.org/).
+For first-time CMake users refer to the [documentation](https://cmake.org/cmake/help/v3.17/guide/tutorial/index.html#id1).
+Algodiff requires a CMake version of 3.0 or newer.

 ## The Derivative Function
 The notion of a derivative function (throughout the README I use the terms derivative and gradient interchangeably) is one of the most powerful constructs in applied mathematics.
-In the next section I describe how the structure of our software systems enable
+In the next section I describe how the structure of our software systems enable us to compile derivative functions from a programmatic point of view, but it's worth thinking first about what information the derivative function exposes about its integral.

-TODO

 ## Exploiting the Computational Abstraction
 From the computational point of view, one can view an automatic differentiation tool as a kind of domain specific compiler which takes as its source language a certain class of procedures defined in some high-level programming language (e.g., C, C++) and transforms this program into one which computes the derivative function associated with the given procedure.
 In this sense, the source language of the compiler can be thought of as the set of programs associated with mathematical functions in compliance with certain smoothness properties (so the derivative function is well-defined).
 The target language can be though of as the set of programs associated with some more general class of mathematical functions (since the derivative function need not be continuous).